Use the Knowledge Base AI to help improve your Cloud Posture

 Remediation / Resolution

-To enable the automatic provisioning of extensions for Microsoft Defender for Cloud in your Azure subscriptions, perform the following operations:
+To enable auto-provisioning extensions in the Microsoft Defender for Cloud settings, perform the following operations:

 Using Azure Portal